cleopotato/cleopotato/README.md

 ### Hi there 👋
-My name is Cleolyn, but just call me "Cleo".
+My name is Cleolyn, but just call me 'Cleo'.
 I'm currently attending Northern Illinois University for a B.S. in Computer Science.
 I went down the university route because I had no prior experience in programming and no idea where to start.
 I'm looking to build my profile so any feedback or advice are very much welcome!

 - 🔭 I’m currently working on my B.S. in Computer Science.
-- 🌱 I’m currently a Junior in Northern Illinois University.
+- 🌱 I’m currently a Senior in Northern Illinois University.
 - 👯 I’m looking to collaborate if an opportunity arises.
 - 🤔 I’m looking for help with pretty much everything.
 Feedbacks are welcome!
 <p>